Professional Seminar Slides Winter 2016

 Ideally, the comprehensive examinations follow the completion of course work, and are to be written in the second year of the program, before the completion of the dissertation proposal.

-Comprehensive examinations will be written on (or, in the case of a three-day take-home exam, beginning on) the second Tuesday of February, June, and October.
+Comprehensive examinations will be written on (or, in the case of a three-day take-home exam, beginning on) the second Tuesday of February and June, and the first Tuesday in October.
 Students must declare their intention to write, and the area in which they plan to write, at least six months prior to the proposed writing date (students will receive an email reminder prior to the declaration deadline).
 Those who declare their intention by the respective deadline will be provided with a reading list at least four months prior to the proposed writing date.
 Those who do not declare their intention (exam date and area in which they plan to write) by the respective deadline (see table, below) must wait for the next writing date.

 Summary of timing